orbcode/orbuculum/README.md

 serial number for the probe you want to use on the command line.
 The command above will start the daemon with a monitor reporting interval of 100ms.
 Orbuculum exposes TCP ports 3402 and 3443 to which network clients can connect.
 3402 delivers orbflow, 3443+x deliver raw frames.
-Both will relay to any client that is connected (such as orbcat, orbfifo or orbtop).
+Both will relay to any client that is connected (such as orbcat or orbtop).
 The practical limit to the number of clients that can connect is set by the speed of the host machine....but there's nothing stopping you using another one on the local network :-)  Orbuculum can optionally call out to `orbtrace` when a probe first connects. this is typically used to set configuration parameters for the problem.
 For example, if you've got an